gernsdorfer/ngrx-lite/apps/doc-app/docs/api/component-loading-store.md

 # ComponentLoadingStore

-The LoadingStore is on [ngrx-lite/component-store](/docs/api/component-store#loadingEffect) You have the exact same API with `createLoadingEffect`
+The LoadingStore is based on [ngrx-lite/component-store](/docs/api/component-store) You have the exact same API with `createLoadingEffect`

 ## loadingEffect